ColdTrick/advanced_notifications/README.md

 Developers
 ----------

-If you wish to extend the allowed delay notification actions register a plugin hook on `delayed_actions`, `advanced_notifications` and add your action to the result array.
+If you wish to extend the allowed delay notification actions register an event handler on `delayed_actions`, `advanced_notifications` and add your action to the result array.